 Tuition fee loan

 Eligible students may take out a repayable tuition fee loan from Student Finance England to pay their tuition fees each year.
-This loan is:
+The fees for a full-time degree course in 2022 will be £9,250.
+The loan is:

 - non-income assessed,